-Static electricity can accumulate through charging mechanisms, which were previously discussed in the Section 2.2 Charging Mechanisms.
+Static electricity can accumulate through charging mechanisms, which were previously discussed in the Section 2.2.
 Charge retention is an object's ability to keep its accumulated charge from dissipating to other parts of its environment.
 The atmospheric conditions (humidity) surrounding charged objects have a major effect on their ability to drain their charge over time.
 Other factors that affect an object's charge retention include the conductivity of the material and the materials it is in contact with, as well as temperature, atmospheric pressure, and the object's shape (Institute of Electrical and Electronics Engineers, 1993).

 Conductive materials (conductors) allow charges to easily move through the material and transfer to other materials.
 Nonconductors (insulators) have the opposite effect on charges.
 The humidity of the relative environment of an object will significantly affect the object's charge retention depending on whether the object's material is a conductor or an insulator.
-Higher humidity will increase conductivity, i.e., decreasing the charge retention, of a conductor.
-However, insulators will be less affected by these environmental conditions, making them able to hold onto their charge until another variable is introduced into the system.